99sbr/OCR-Service-Restapi/README.md

     - Request Body: Provide a JSON object with the base64-encoded image data.
     - Response: Returns a JSON object with a job_id for tracking the asynchronous task.
 2. GET /ocr_text
-    - Description: Asynchronously gets ocr text from Job ID.
+    - Description: Asynchronously gets OCR text from Job ID.
     - Request Body: Provide a JSON object with the job-ID data.
     - Response: Returns a JSON object with the extracted text.

 ## Code Structure

-- `api_template:`  Contains all the API related Code Base.
+- `api_template:`  Contains all the API-related Code Base.
     - `manage.py:` Only entry point for API.
 Contains no logic.
-    - `.env:` Most important file for your api and contains global configs.
-Acoid using application/variable level configs here.
+    - `.env:` Most important file for our API and contains global configs.
+Avoid using application/variable level configs here.
-    - `application:`  It contains all your api related codes and test modules.
-I prefer keeping application folder at global.
+    - `application:`  It contains all our API-related codes and test modules.
+I prefer keeping the application folder global.
-    - `logs`: Logs is self-explanatory.
+    - `logs`: Logs are self-explanatory.
 FYI it will not contain any configuration information, just raw logs.
 Feel free to move according to your comfort but not inside the application folder.
     - `settings:` Logger/DataBase/Model global settings files in yaml/json format.

 - `application:`
-    - `main:` priority folder of all your application related code.
+    - `main:` priority folder of all your application-related code.
         - `📮 routers:` API routers and they strictly do not contain any business logic
-        - `📡 services:` All processing and business logic for routers here at service layer
+        - `📡 services:` All processing and business logic for routers here at the service layer
         - `⚒ utility:`
             - `logger` Logging module for application
-            - `manager` A manager utility for Data Related Task which can be common for different services
+            - `manager` A manager utility contains workers and handlers for Data Related Tasks which can be common for different services.
-    - `test:` Write test cases for your application here.
-    - `initializer.py:` Preload/Initialisation of Models and Module common across application.
-Preloading model improves inferencing.
+    - `initializer.py:` Preload/Initialisation of Models and Module common across applications.
+The preloading model improves inferencing.